Public Gateways - Concepts

 DNS

-The Domain Name System (DNS) is a naming system for devices connected to the Internet or Private Networks.
+The Domain Name System (DNS) is a naming system for devices connected to the internet or Private Networks.
 Most prominently, DNS servers translate text-based domain names (e.g. www.scaleway.com) to numerical IP addresses (e.g. 51.158.66.220).

 Flexible IP

 Flexible IP addresses are public IP addresses associated with your account, which you can hold independently of any created resource.
 When you create a Public Gateway, it receives a flexible (public) IP address by default.
 You can detach, reattach and migrate your flexible IPs between your Public Gateways at your convenience.
-Note however that each Public Gateway must have a public IP attached to it, so if you detach one flexible IP from the Public Gateway you must attach another.
+Note that:

 IP address